1995 Steelers 23 vs Lions 20

-A balanced Steelers offense produces 409 yards, including 262 yards passing by Neil O’Donnell and 106 yards rushing by Bam Morris, as the Steelers finally -- mercifully -- end Buffalo's streak of consecutive Super Bowl appearances.
-The Steelers jump out to a commanding 20-0 first half lead and seem to have the game well in hand after Carnell Lake picks off Jim Kelly to give Pittsburgh a 26-7 advantage late in the 3rd.
+A balanced Steelers offense produces 409 yards, including 262 yards passing by Neil O’Donnell and 106 yards rushing by Bam Morris, as the Steelers hold off a late Buffalo rally to advance to their second consecutive AFC Championship game.
+Pittsburgh jumps out to a commanding 20-0 first half lead and seems to have the game well in hand after Carnell Lake picks off Jim Kelly to give Pittsburgh a 26-7 advantage late in the 3rd.
 But the always resilient Bills come storming back, narrowing the score to 26-21 on a short Thurman Thomas TD catch with 11 minutes remaining.
 But Bam Morris ends the Buffalo threat with a pair of bruising 4th quarter scoring runs in a span of 3 minutes, including a 13-yd TD in which he simply blows up Buffalo safety Matt Darby on his way to the end zone, paving the way to the Steelers second straight home AFC Championship game.
 Video includes lots of pre and postgame footage as well as NFL Prime Time highlights.

 1995 AFC Championship Steelers 20 vs Colts 16